List of states with nuclear weapons: Former Soviet republics

 In connection with their accession to the NPT, all three countries received assurances that their sovereignty, independence, and territorial integrity would be respected, as stated in the Budapest Memorandum on Security Assurances.
 These assurances have been flouted by Russia since the Russo-Ukrainian War began in 2014, during which Russia claimed to annex Crimea, occupied Eastern Ukraine, and in 2022, launched a full-scale invasion, with limited responses by the other signatories.

 Stationed countries

 Up until the 1990s the US had stationed nuclear weapons outside of its territories and sharing countries.

+South Korea

+The U.S. kept nuclear weapons in South Korea from 1958 until 1991, with numbers peaking around 950 warheads in the late 1960s.

 Philippines

 During the Cold War, specifically during the presidency of Ferdinand Marcos from 1965 to 1986, American nuclear warheads were secretly stockpiled in the Philippines.

 Taiwan

 Taiwan was developing capacities to construct nuclear weapons up until 1988.
 Before 1974, the United States stationed some of its arsenal in Taiwan.

 Japan

-After World War II the US had nuclear weapons stationed in Japan until the 1970s.
+After World War II the US had nuclear weapons stationed in Japan until 1972 under a series of secret agreements between the two governments, while still "tacitly" allowing nuclear weapons to enter Japanese harbors on warships as had been outlined in the same earlier secret agreements with Japan.